A Bottom-Up Approach to On-Time,

 INEIGHT’S PROJECT MANAGEMENT SOLUTIONS

-InEight’s portfolio of project management solutions enable owners and contractors to create and manage cost models, produce benchmarked project plans and schedules, and monitor project progress against the budget and earned values.
+InEight’s software for construction estimating, planning and scheduling enable owners and contractors to create and manage cost models, produce benchmarked project plans and schedules, and monitor project progress against the budget and earned values.
 The outcomes from each project then add to the history of knowledge about cost and time for future estimating, planning, and scheduling activity.

 The benefit?
 Not only do project outcomes have a greater likelihood of matching expectations, but companies can manage more work without an increase in salaried headcount.